-The Premiers’ Reading Challenge Book Fund provides an annual allocation to councils, regional library corporations and Vision Australia to buy materials to support the annual Premiers’ Reading Challenge.
+The Premiers’ Reading Challenge Book Fund assists public libraries by providing an annual allocation to councils, regional library corporations, Myli - My Community Library Ltd, Your Library Ltd, and Vision Australia to buy materials to support the annual Premiers’ Reading Challenge.

-If you have questions or need further information on library funding, please contact:
+For more information on public library funding, please contact: firstname.lastname@example.org

 Annual survey of Victorian public libraries

 Each year, Victorian public libraries are surveyed about their services.
 The survey includes information about service points, staffing, loans, circulation, collection size, information technology and financial data.